-Employees of the Company who are represented by designated collective bargaining units are eligible to participate in the Plan.
-Participants should refer to the Plan document for a description of the Plan's service requirements.
-Employees are not eligible to participate in the Plan unless they are employed by KHFC or an affiliate that has adopted the Plan and are covered by a collective bargaining agreement that provides for participation in the Plan.
+Regular full-time employees are eligible to participate in the Plan beginning with their employment commencement date subject to any probationary period for the specific work unit.
+Other employees are eligible to participate after the completion of 1,000 hours of service.
+Employees are not eligible to participate in the Plan unless they are employed by KHFC or an affiliate that has adopted the Plan and are not covered by a collective bargaining agreement.